UN-Acarreo/Backend/README.md

 ### `node server`

-- To update database schema make sure you are at  Backend/server/Database in your command line and run
+- To update database schema make sure you are at  Backend/server/Database in your command line and run:

 ### `sequelize db:migrate`

-- If you want to undo the last migration make sure you are at  Backend/server/Database in your command line and run
+- If you want to undo the last migration make sure you are at  Backend/server/Database in your command line and run:

 ### `sequelize db:migrate:undo`

-- If you want to undo all migrations make sure you are at  Backend/server/Database in your command line and run
+- If you want to undo all migrations make sure you are at  Backend/server/Database in your command line and run:

 ### `sequelize db:migrate:undo:all`

-- To update database contents make sure you are at  Backend/server/Database in your command line and run
+- To update database contents make sure you are at  Backend/server/Database in your command line and run:

 ### `sequelize db:seed:all`

-Or if you want to execute a spefic seed file run
+Or if you want to execute a spefic seed file run:

 ### `sequelize db:seed --seed seed_name.js`

 - To delete all insertions made in all seeds make sure you are at  Backend/server/Database in your command line and run

 ### `sequelize db:seed:undo:all`

+- If you are going to drop tables for some reason make sure to undo migrations first.